shyxun/catwareLUA/README.md

 [ **RegisterCallBack** ]
 Usage: Global.RegisterCallBack([EventName: string, Function: string])
-Used to call the functions you write
+Used to call the functions you write.
 ```lua

 local function paint_traverse()